 Clipping masks are very useful when creating composites.
 As you add layers to an image, you may want to make adjustments to the colors, brightness, etc. Clipping masks allow you to add adjustment layers and limit their effect to a single layer.

-How to Create a Clipping Mask
+How to Make a Clipping Mask in Photoshop

 There is more than one way to create a clipping mask.
 I’ll show you several ways and which method you choose is up to you!